goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 Integration with authentik requires VMware vCenter 8.03 or newer.
 :::

-## Preparation

-The following placeholders will be used:
+The following placeholders will be used in the examples below:

 -   `vcenter.company` is the FQDN of the vCenter server.
 -   `authentik.company` is the FQDN of the authentik install.